Finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type: Introduction

 \section{Introduction}

 In recent years, there has been much progress in the study of symplectic automorphisms of irreducible holomorphic symplectic (IHS) manifolds.
-The model for this study is that of $K3$ surfaces; Mukai classified symplectic automorphisms in his celebrated paper \cite{MR958597}.
+The model for this study is that of $K3$ surfaces; Mukai classifies symplectic automorphisms in his celebrated paper \cite{MR958597}.
 This was later reproved by Xiao \cite{xiao}, and a more streamlined approach was reached by Kond\=o \cite{MR1620514} using automorphisms of the Niemeier lattices.
 A full classification has been later provided by Hashimoto \cite{hashimoto} in terms of cohomological action.
 The techniques of Kond\=o were adapted to the classification of symplectic automorphisms of cubic fourfolds by Laza and Zheng in \cite{laza2019automorphisms}; here an automorphism is symplectic if it induces a symplectic automorphism on the Fano variety of lines.
-In a similar vein, Mongardi obtained a classification of prime order symplectic automorphisms of manifolds of $K3^{[n]}$ type \cite{MR3102529, MR3473636}, with similar results obtained by \cite{huybrechtsderived}.
-H\"ohn and Mason \cite{HMsympk32} completed the full classification of finite regular symplectic actions for IHS manifolds of type $K3^{[2]}$.
-In the case of O'Grady's exceptional examples, a classification of symplectic automorphisms for the type $OG6$ was obtained in \cite{grossi2020finite}, whereas in contrast manifolds of $OG10$ type do not admit any non-trivial finite symplectic automorphisms \cite{giovenzana2023symplectic}.
+In a similar vein, Mongardi obtained a classification of prime order symplectic automorphisms of IHS manifolds of $K3^{[n]}$ type \cite{MR3102529, MR3473636}, with similar results obtained by \cite{huybrechtsderived}.
+H\"ohn and Mason \cite{HMsympk32} completed the full classification of finite regular symplectic automorphisms for IHS manifolds of $K3^{[2]}$ type.
+In the case of O'Grady's exceptional examples, the authors in \cite{grossi2020finite,giovenzana2023symplectic} show that for IHS manifolds of deformation type $OG6$ and $OG10$, any symplectic automorphism of finite order acts trivially on the second integral cohomology.
+In particular, IHS manifolds of $OG10$ type do not admit any nontrivial symplectic automorphism of finite order.

-The situation becomes more interesting if instead one considers finite groups of symplectic birational transformations.
-Indeed, a classification of symplectic \textbf{birational} involutions for IHS manifolds of $OG10$ type was reached in \cite{marqOG10}, with three possibilities being realised from involutions of a cubic fourfold via the construction of \cite{LSV,sac2021birational} (see also \cite{marquand2022cubic}).
-In this paper, we study finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type, and obtain a full classification of possible (saturated) groups $G$, up to monodromy conjugation.
+For the two previous deformation types, the situation becomes richer if instead one considers symplectic \emph{birational} transformations.
+The isometry classes of the invariant and coinvariant sublattices associated to symplectic birational transformations of finite order for IHS manifolds of $OG6$ type are classified in \cite{grossi2020finite}.
+A lattice classification of symplectic birational involutions for IHS manifolds of $OG10$ type was reached by the authors of the present paper in \cite{marqOG10}.
+Among them, three of the possible cases can be geometrically realised by involutions of a cubic fourfold via the construction of \cite{LSV,sac2021birational} (see also \cite{marquand2022cubic}).
+In this paper, we study finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type, and obtain a classification of (saturated) groups $G$.